cyclus/cymetric/docker/README.md

 Both fodler contain a script to generate the proper Dockerfile require to generate the `stable` or the `latest` version.
-The `stable` version should be generated when merging on `master` branch and is build against `cyclus/cycamore:stable` container.
-The `latest` verisonshould be build when merging on `develop` branch and is build against `cyclus/cycamore:latest`.
+The `stable` version should be generated when built from the last release tag and is build against `cyclus/cycamore:stable` container.
+The `latest` verisonshould be build when merging on `master` branch and is build against `cyclus/cycamore:latest`.